Andrewwango/andrewwango.github.io/_posts/2023-01-20-ni_outreach.markdown

 ## Methods

-Given the available data, the task is to tell a story about the state of computing (Computer Studies, CS) education in Northern Ireland (NI), in Key Stages 14 and 15 (ages 14-18), and how it compares with other subjects such as Information and Communications Technology (ICT), a more well-known qualification that is less relevant for aspiring tech innovators.
-The questions asked that inform our data analysis include:
+Given the available data, the task is to ask questions to tell a story about the state of Computing Studies (CS) education in Northern Ireland (NI), in Key Stages (KS) 4 and 5 (ages 14-18), representing GCSE and A-Level qualifications.
+We also see how it compares with other subjects such as Information and Communications Technology (ICT), a more well-known qualification that is less relevant for aspiring tech innovators.

-- How does engagement differ between Computer Studies and ICT?
-- What are the regional differences in teaching availability in NI?
-- What courses are on offer?
-- How have course numbers changed since 2015?

 The following data sets were made available: